mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 For 12 concurrent running operators the workers' memory utilization increased from the steady state of 1.76GiB to 4.36GiB.
 We do have the first insight in our tuning journey: every operator allocates approximately `(4.36GiB - 1.76GiB) / 12 =~ 220MiB` of RAM.
-It is important that you should measure the task memory usage by yourself, all further calculations heavily depend on it.
+It's important that you should measure the task memory usage by yourself, all further calculations heavily depend on it.
 The memory usage might be also varying for different *Apache Airflow* operators.

 Whaaaat -- 220MiB allocated just for the REST call to the *Dataproc* cluster API?